 If convicted, Price would face many years in Federal prison depending on the calculation of the federal sentencing guidelines.
 However, the government must prove that any wires were sent by Price in furtherance of a scheme to defraud.
 It is not uncommon in these types of cases for the defendant to mount a defense claiming that while there were financial losses, there was never any scheme to defraud.

-The attorneys at Parkman White, LLP will watch this case closely with interest in how Price attacks the government’s case.
+The attorneys at Boles Holmes White, LLC will watch this case closely with interest in how Price attacks the government’s case.